keiraz-hang/bluestamp-porftfolio/index.md

 ## CHALLENGES

 When first starting out on this project, I had absolutely no idea what I was doing, and all of the components were either completely new or barely familliar to me.
 I wasted a lot of time just being confused and not really doing anything as a result.
 In my opinion, I had the most trouble regarding the Argon.
 For example, the tutorial I was given used the Photon instead of the Argon, which caused me a lot of confusion due to the Argon being able to handle less voltage (3.3v) compared to the Photon (5v).
 This also meant that I had to rework some of the wires and remove some things in general, which I also had some issues with due to my lackluster knowledge of circuitry.
 All previous knowledge I had of C++ completely vanished, so even when I had finished placing down all the components correctly, I still had to spend a lot of time on figuring out how to check that the project worked.

+## NEXT STEP

-In order to complete my project, I will need to make the lights change according to current weather data, which will be my next step.
+My next step is to make the light change according to current weather.

 # Starter Project